 A beautiful bronze statue of Vincent van Gogh and his brother Theo, made by Zadkine, stands in front of this church and shows the two brothers intimately intertwined.
 This statue is a beautiful artistic impression of the two brothers’ relationship because his brother Theo was his best friend and financially supported Vincent in pursuing his creative dreams.

 Nevertheless, the inscription at the bottom of the statue, a French quote from his last letter to his brother Theo, shows the tremendous agony he was in at that time: Through me, you have your share in the production of some paintings that even in the debacle keep their calm.

 Where Did Vincent Van Gogh Find His Inspiration?

-The peasants’ hardship in the dirt-poor small villages in the south of The Netherlands inspired Vincent van Gogh greatly.
+The peasants’ hardship in the dirt-poor small villages in The Netherlands inspired Vincent van Gogh greatly.
 Through his paintings, he expressed his affinity and solidarity with these poor people, whose lives were as miserable as his own.

 Why Did Vincent Van Gogh Want To Become A Painter?